laosfoundation/brc721/README.md

 brc721

-A simple Rust app that connects to a Bitcoin Core node and streams blocks.
+A simple Rust app that connects to a Bitcoin Core node and streams blocks, persists collections to SQLite, and now exposes a minimal HTTP API to drive wallet operations and create collections.

 Storage